Searching for axion forces with spin precession in atoms and molecules: Axion experiments with atoms and molecules

-which shows how we can gain sensitivity by increasing (decreasing) the parameters $n_N$($\delta \omega$).
-The reach of ACME III, where a sensitivity at the level of $\delta\omega^{III}\sim 15$ $\mu$rad/s is expected, is shown in Fig.\ref{fig:axion_electron_forces} for axion gradients from the earth and from test masses.
+In general, the sensitivity lines at Fig.\ref{fig:axion_electron_forces} and \ref{fig:axion_nucleon_forces} are obtained imposing that the smallest measurable frequency at each of the experiments is equal to the axion-induced energy shift, $\delta\omega=\Delta E_\phi$.
+The reach of ACME III can be obtained by rescaling the sensitivity reported at ACME II \cite{ACME:2018yjb}, which was $\delta \omega\sim 480 \mu$rad/s, by the expected improvement factor at ACME III which is around $\sim 30$.\footnote{See Table 1 on the ACME website \href{https://cfp.physics.northwestern.edu/gabrielse-group/acme-electron-edm.html}{https://cfp.physics.northwestern.edu/gabrielse-group/acme-electron-edm.html} for a list of improvements.)} These improvements give a (shot noise limited) sensitivity at the level of $\delta\omega\sim 15$ $\mu$rad/s and the corresponding sensitivity lines are shown in Fig.\ref{fig:axion_electron_forces} for axion gradients from the earth and from test masses.
 We assume lead or tungsten bricks of size $D^3\sim(10~\text{cm})^3$ next to the beam, at a distance of order $O(10)$ cm.
+Note these estimates assume that the same statistical and systematic sensitivity for the EDM experiment can be realized for the axion search, which will require a careful experimental analysis given the differences in the protocol.